ivotron/ivotron.github.io/_posts/2013-04-23-ff-lug-talk-by-eric-barton.md

     > **Noah**: I think the collective I/O referred to in the slides is to more in line with MPI-IO collective, which achieve large reads and writes, and isn't about consensus during failures (paxos) or gossiping.
+    > **Me**: You're right, MPI-IO-like communication is what he refers to as collective I/O.  The presentation references to CN-side collective I/O at the beginning and then at the end he talks about how they're planning to implement the atomic broadcast in DAOS through this O(logn) peering algorithm (which differs from chubby-like stuff) [@ganesh_peer--peer_2003].
+    They refer to the above as server collectives, which is what got me confused but it is a separate thing.
+This might be used by the IOD too though, I'm not sure.

   - Merging IOD and DAOS into a single layer.
 Eric explains their decision of having separate
     layers: